-Debunne and Guy [GD02] applied their multiresolution technique (section 3.2.1) to the collision detection between two volumetric elastic organs (a liver and a prostate) manipulated by a rigid tool in a surgical simulation environment (see Fig. 26).
+Debunne and Guy [GD04] applied their multiresolution technique (Sec.
+3.2.1) to the collision detection between two volumetric elastic organs manipulated by a rigid tool in a surgical simulation environment (see Fig. 24).
 Experiments show favorable performances when compared with OBBs for rigid bodies and with AABBs for deformable bodies.